Highlights

 IT-Universitetet i København (ITU)

-Arturo Valdivia is a researcher in artificial intelligence at the IT University of Copenhagen.
-At CAISA, he leads an innovative research initiative on human-AI interactions, technological sovereignty, and AI governance.
+Arturo Valdivia is a postdoctoral researcher at CAISA and a researcher at the IT University of Copenhagen working in artificial intelligence.
+He leads a research initiative on human-AI interaction, focusing on technological sovereignty and AI governance.

 Researcher